Block preferential voting: Effects

 With or without a preferential element, block voting systems have a number of features which can make them unrepresentative of the diversity of voters' intentions.
 Block voting regularly produces complete landslide majorities for the group of candidates with the highest level of support.
 Under preferential block voting, a slate of clones of the first winning candidate are guaranteed to win every available seat.
-Although less representative, this does tend to lead to greater agreement among those elected.

 Use

 Block voting was used in the Australian Senate from 1901 to 1948; from 1919, this was preferential block voting.
 More recently, the system has been used to elect local councils in Australia’s Northern Territory.
 In elections in 2007 and 2009, Hendersonville, North Carolina used a form of preferential block voting.
 In 2009, Aspen, Colorado also used a form of preferential block voting for a single election before repealing the system.
 In 2018, the state of Utah passed a state law creating a pilot program for municipalities to use instant runoff voting for single seat contests and preferential block voting for multi seat contests, and in 2019, Payson, Utah and Vineyard, Utah each held preferential block voting contests for three and two city council seats respectively.